-- The proceeds of this offering will be approximately \$75 million, net of issuance costs; - The one-for-40 reverse stock split of our common stock has occurred; and - Employment agreements detailing stock awards to be granted to employees post-Merger have not been finalized at this time.
+- The gross proceeds of this offering will be approximately \$50 million; - The one-for-40 reverse stock split of our common stock has occurred; and - Employment and consulting agreements detailing stock awards to be granted to employees and consultants post-Merger have not been finalized at this time.
 We have excluded any post-Merger compensation associated with any potential awards to be granted.

-If actual facts differ from these assumptions, then the amounts and shares outstanding in the unaudited proforma condensed combined financial information will be different.
+If actual facts differ from these assumptions, then the amounts and shares outstanding in the unaudited pro forma condensed combined financial information will be different.